 For internet, shop around for promotional rates from all available suppliers.
 You should be able to get a good deal for a year.
 If they raise your rates, call them up and haggle with them or switch to another company to get another promotion.
 If you want to cut out internet expenses completely, see if there are any free WiFi connections near your area.

 If you need a car, get a used car and make sure you are not overpaying on insurance.
 If you are a good driver, often you can get by without comprehensive insurance.
 Shop around to get the best deal by comparing different insurance companies.
 I personally have had good luck with Geico and State Farm.
 If possible try to pay off the car early to avoid paying interest in the long run.
-This tip also goes for the mortgage although that one may take time to pay off.
+This tip also goes for the mortgage although this one may take time to pay off.

 For health insurance, if it is not provided by your employer, you will be able to get it through the Affordable Care Act at HeathCare.gov.
 There are plenty of plans to choose from and you will get a credit to lower the cost each month if your income is not that high.
 You may even qualify for Medicaid if your income is under a certain amount each year.

 Avoid entertainment expenses.
 There are plenty of free activities to do or ones that don't cost a lot of money.
 Personally, I don't go out a lot, so most of my entertainment is from tv and computer.
 Other options include going to a park, walking, bike riding, going to a library, a free museum, or a public concert.

 Whenever you have to spend money on things, for example clothes or household items, research them to find the best prices.
 If you know what you want, look online and order it.
-Often the best prices can be found online at sites like Amazon and eBay and you can often avoid taxes and shipping costs in some cases.
+Often the best prices can be found online at sites like Amazon and eBay and you can often avoid taxes and get free shipping.
 For local stores, check dollar stores and thrift stores for the best deals.